 1 changes to NPC.
 However, PacifiCorp's NPC will have substantially changed between 2 now and then and it is not likely that simply removing coal from NPC will result in an 3 inconsistent NPC forecast.
 A holistic review of PacifiCorp's NPC is more appropriate.
 4 One alternative would be for PacifiCorp to file a Limited Issue Rate Case on April 1, 5 2025, with an effective date of January 1, 2026, which considers both the NPC, as well as 6 the impact of declining wind production rate base.
 This will give interested parties the 7 ability to fully audit PacifiCorp's forecast in a holistic manner to ensure the forecast is 8 consistent.
 This timing would be similar to the Transition Adjustment Mechanism filing 9 PacifiCorp makes in Oregon.
 10 III.
 CAPITAL FORECAST 11 12 Q. WHAT IS THE PURPOSE OF THIS SECTION OF YOUR RESPONSE TESTIMONY?
-Q. A. 12 TESTIMONY?
-12 13 TESTIMONY?
-In this section of my Response Testimony, I discuss specific capital items that I 12 13 14 A. TESTIMONY?
-In this section of my Response Testimony, I discuss specific capital items that I recommend not be considered in PacifiCorp's capital forecast, even on a provisional 12 13 14 15 A. TESTIMONY?
-In this section of my Response Testimony, I discuss specific capital items that I recommend not be considered in PacifiCorp's capital forecast, even on a provisional basis.
-12 13 14 15 16 17 А. а.
-Pr TESTIMONY?
-In this section of my Response Testimony, I discuss specific capital items that I recommend not be considered in PacifiCorp's capital forecast, even on a provisional basis. ojects Less than \$1 Million (Adj.
+13 A. In this section of my Response Testimony, I discuss specific capital items that I 14 recommend not be considered in PacifiCorp's capital forecast, even on a provisional 15 basis.
+16 a.
+Pr ojects Less than \$1 Million (Adj.
 Nos.
-6.1, 6.2, 8.4, 14.1, 14.2, 14.3) WHAT AMOUNT OF CAPITAL DOES PACIFICORP INCLUDE FOR 12 13 14 15 16 17 18 А. а.
-Pr Q. TESTIMONY?
-In this section of my Response Testimony, I discuss specific capital items that I recommend not be considered in PacifiCorp's capital forecast, even on a provisional basis. ojects Less than \$1 Million (Adj.
-Nos.
-6.1, 6.2, 8.4, 14.1, 14.2, 14.3) WHAT AMOUNT OF CAPITAL DOES PACIFICORP INCLUDE FOR PROJECTS LESS THAN \$1 MILLION?
+6.1, 6.2, 8.4, 14.1, 14.2, 14.3) 17 18 Q. WHAT AMOUNT OF CAPITAL DOES PACIFICORP INCLUDE FOR PROJECTS LESS THAN \$1 MILLION?
+19 A. In Cheung, Exh.
+SLC-4, it can be observed that PacifiCorp's capital forecast includes 20 approximately \$158,755,693 in total-company capital that it characterizes as "Less than 21 \$1 Million."
+Approximately \$9,861,688 of these capital projects were allocated to

-22 See Cheung, Exh.
+&lt;sup>22 See Cheung, Exh.
 SLC-4 at 8.4.33-8.4.4

-Washington, although no discrete descriptions were provided with respect to these small capital projects.

-Q. ARE THESE CAPITAL PROJECTS IN ADDITION TO PACIFICORP'S PROGRAMMATIC CAPITAL FORECAST?

-- 5 A. Yes.
-These small capital items were included in addition to programmatic capital. - 6 Therefore, it is difficult to differentiate them from other capital project categories.

-Q. IS IT REASONABLE TO INCLUDE THESE PROJECTS IN THE PROVISIONAL CAPITAL FORECAST?

-- 9 A. No. Since PacifiCorp did not specify what the projects were, it will be impossible to - 10 evaluate whether the projects were indeed placed into service and whether the - 11 investments were prudent.
-Further, most capital projects are a collection of smaller - 12 capital projects, so it will also be difficult, after the fact, to evaluate whether a project - 13 was less than \$1 million, or not.
-This could lead to issues in the review process where - 14 capital is being shifted between the programmatic category to the less than \$1 million - 15 category for purposes of avoiding the effects of the ex-post review process. - 16 Q. WHAT DO YOU RECOMMEND? - 17 A. I recommend the capital projects less than \$1 million be removed from revenue 18 requirement.
+1 Washington, although no discrete descriptions were provided with respect to these small 2 capital projects.
+3 4 Q. ARE THESE CAPITAL PROJECTS IN ADDITION TO PACIFICORP'S PROGRAMMATIC CAPITAL FORECAST?
+5 A. Yes.
+These small capital items were included in addition to programmatic capital.
+6 Therefore, it is difficult to differentiate them from other capital project categories.
+7 8 Q. IS IT REASONABLE TO INCLUDE THESE PROJECTS IN THE PROVISIONAL CAPITAL FORECAST?
+9 A. No. Since PacifiCorp did not specify what the projects were, it will be impossible to 10 evaluate whether the projects were indeed placed into service and whether the 11 investments were prudent.
+Further, most capital projects are a collection of smaller 12 capital projects, so it will also be difficult, after the fact, to evaluate whether a project 13 was less than \$1 million, or not.
+This could lead to issues in the review process where 14 capital is being shifted between the programmatic category to the less than \$1 million 15 category for purposes of avoiding the effects of the ex-post review process.
+16 Q. WHAT DO YOU RECOMMEND?
+17 A. I recommend the capital projects less than \$1 million be removed from revenue 18 requirement.